 ICAN produces not only carbon road bike wheels but also a few MTB-specific wheelsets.
 Their Enduro F935E and Trail F935 are very similar.

-The only difference between these two is that the Enduro F935E wheels are slightly heavier due to the larger number of spokes (32) for increased durability.
-It is expected that enduro riders will ride in more challenging terrain.
+The only difference between these two is that the Enduro F935E wheels are slightly heavier due to the larger number of spokes (32) for increased durability, because enduro is usually more challenging.
 The Trail F935 version weighs 1959g and has 28 spokes.

-Both these wheelsets are very affordable, so if you have a tight budget, but you want to upgrade to carbon rims, ICAN wheels are worth buying.
+These wheelsets are affordable, so if you have a tight budget but want to upgrade to carbon rims, ICAN wheels are worth your consideration.

 Use this ICAN discount code CYCLISTSHUB on www.icancycling.com during checkout to get 5% OFF your purchase.
 Share this code via email.